 Kalamitsi Beach is the most southern beach of the peninsula and it has a very scenic ride to it, too!

-Kalamitsi is probably the longest beach and it has many water sports activities including diving!
+Kalamitsi is probably the longest beach and it offers many water sport activities including diving!
 It has no pebbles and that is a huge advantage!

 5. Klimataria Beach

-One more great beach with crystal clear water.
+This is one more great beach with crystal clear water.
 The bay is very sheltered so even if it is windy, the waters here will be calm.
-Make sure to visit Tigania Beach Bar, it is just around the corner and it has a fantastic view to the sea!
+Make sure to visit Tigania Beach Bar, it is just around the corner and it has a fantastic view of the sea!

 6. Kavourotrypes (Orange) Beach

-The Orange Beach is also often called Portocali (which is “orange” in Greek).
-This beach was one of my favorite though a little crowded when we arrived.
-The beach is made up of many little beaches because of the coves.
+Orange Beach is also often called Portocali (which is “orange” in Greek).
+This beach was one of my favorites though a little crowded when we arrived.
+The beach consists of many little beaches because of all its coves.
 It’s a little rocky (best to take water shoes if you have them), but very nice with its crystal clear blue water!

-There is also a Mega Portokali Beach that looks more secluded to me and less known, but I haven’t been there unfortunately.
+There is also a Mega Portokali Beach nearby that looks more secluded to me and is less well known, but unfortunately I didn’t go there.

 7. Karidi Beach

-Karidi (Karydi) beach is my second favorite after the Orange beach (although, again, quite a popular one).
-If you want to enjoy crystal clear water among the rocks, this is one of the most best beaches in the peninsula!
-Please note that there is just one shop where you can buy some snacks, there are no proper restaurants around.
+Karidi (Karydi) Beach is my second favorite after Orange Beach (although, again, quite a popular one).
+If you want to enjoy crystal clear water among the rocks, this is one of the best beaches on the peninsula for it!
+Please note there is just one shop where you can buy some snacks; there are no proper restaurants around.